prainar/peer/tutorial/02-authentication-backend/README.md

 ### 3. **Start MySQL Server**

 - On Windows: Use the MySQL Notifier or Services app.
-- On macOS/Linux: Use your system’s service manager, e.g.:
+- On macOS/Linux: Use your system's service manager, e.g.:
   ```bash
   sudo service mysql start
   ```